 This guide is a brief listing of some of the providers available in and near Gilbert which is intended to connect residents with community assets, provide information about resources to improve quality of life, and offer access to information for residents who are in need of services.
 You are encouraged to research and determine the best provider for your family.
 Gilbert Public Schools accepts no liability for the content of these resources, or for the consequences of any actions taken on the basis of the information provided.
 Other resources may be available at Maricopa County Health & Social Services and Find Help Phoenix.
 Note: It’s our goal to provide current and accurate information; however, businesses may have changed locations or contact information.
 Gilbert Public Schools does not endorse any provider nor evaluate the quality of service provided.

 AZ Teen Crisis Solutions 1-623-879-9600 | For parents of struggling and troubled teens.
 24-hour hotline.

 EMPACT Suicide Prevention Hotline 1-800-273-8255 | La Frontera Arizona / EMPACT – Suicide Prevention Center offers comprehensive crisis and community behavioral health services to children, adults, and families.
 Services are provided in the home or at one of our offices located in metro Phoenix, San Tan Valley, and the City of Maricopa.

-Student Support, Prevention: School Social Worker & Mental Health Counselor Directory
+GPS Student Support & Prevention: School Social Worker & Mental Health Counselor Directory